hashgraph/hedera-services/docs/design/virtual-addresses.md

   - Protobuf changes
     - Add `virtual_address_override` to `ContractCall` and `ContractCreate` transactions
     - Add update to `CryptoUpdateTransactionBody.virtual_address_update`
-  - Support virtual address addition on `CryptoUpdate`
+  - Support virtual address addition to existing accounts on `CryptoUpdate` with signature verification logic and verification for `evmAddress` uniqueness
   - Account migration
     - All ECDSA accounts with an alias get a single virtual address
     - All ECDSA accounts with `evmAddress` stored in alias path get a single virtual address